crim-ca/weaver/docs/source/processes.rst

 .. note::
     The :term:`Vault` acts only as temporary file storage.
-For this reason, once the file has been downloaded, it is immediately deleted.
+For this reason, once the file has been downloaded, it is *immediately deleted*.
 Download can only occur once.
 It is assumed that the resource that must employ it will have created a local copy from the download and the :term:`Vault` doesn't require to preserve it anymore.
 This behaviour intends to limit the duration for which potentially sensitive data remains available in the :term:`Vault` as well as performing cleanup to limit storage space.